Chr1sps/mole/docs/specification.md

   */
   ```

-These comments are ignored by the compiler during the lexing phase.
+These comments are lexed but ignored during parsing.

 ## Grammar